Gambino crime family: The Gambino-Lucchese-Genovese

 The Gambino-Lucchese-Genovese alliance (1953–1985) between Carlo Gambino, Tommy Lucchese, and Vito Genovese began with a plot to take over the Mafia Commission by murdering family bosses Frank Costello and Albert Anastasia.
 At that time, Gambino was Anastasia's new underboss and Vito Genovese was the underboss for Costello.
 Their first target was Costello on May 2, 1957.
 Costello survived the assassination attempt, but immediately decided to retire as boss in favor of Genovese.
 Their second target was Anastasia on October 25, 1957.
 Stephen Grammauta, a soldier in the Gambino family, and an associate, Joseph Cahill, murdered Anastasia in a Manhattan barber shop, opening the war for Gambino to become the new boss of the now-Gambino crime family.
 After assuming power, Gambino started conspiring with Lucchese to remove their former ally Genovese.
 In 1959, with the assistance of Lucky Luciano, Costello, and Meyer Lansky, Genovese was arrested and Gambino assumed full control with Lucchese of the Mafia Commission.
 Under Gambino and Lucchese, the Commission pushed Bonanno boss Joseph Bonanno out of power, triggering an internal war in that family.
 In the 1960s, the Commission backed the Gallo brothers in their rebellion against Profaci family boss Joe Profaci.
-In 1962, Gambino's oldest son Thomas married Lucchese's daughter, strengthening the Gambino and Luchese family alliance.
+In 1962, Gambino's oldest son Thomas married Lucchese's daughter, strengthening the Gambino and Lucchese family alliance.
 Lucchese gave Gambino access into the New York airports rackets he controlled, and Gambino allowed Lucchese into some of their rackets.
-After Lucchese death in July 1967, Gambino used his power over the Commission to appoint Carmine Tramunti as the new Luchese family leader.
+After Lucchese's death in July 1967, Gambino used his power over the Commission to appoint Carmine Tramunti as the new Lucchese family leader.
 Gambino later continued the alliance with Tramunti's successor, Anthony Corallo.
-After Gambino's death, new Gambino boss Paul Castellano continued the Luchese alliance.
+After Gambino's death, new Gambino boss Paul Castellano continued the Lucchese alliance.
 In 1985, the original Gambino-Lucchese alliance dissolved when John Gotti ordered Castellano's assassination and took power in the Gambino family without Commission approval.

 The Gambino-Lucchese

-The Gambino-Lucchese alliance (1999–present) was initiated by acting Luchese boss Steven Crea in 1999.
+The Gambino-Lucchese alliance (1999–present) was initiated by acting Lucchese boss Steven Crea in 1999.
 The two families extorted the construction industry and made millions of dollars in bid-rigging.
-In early 2002, Luchese capo John Capra worked with Gambino acting boss Arnold Squitieri, acting underboss Anthony Megale, and Bronx-based acting capo Gregory DePalma.
+In early 2002, Lucchese capo John Capra worked with Gambino acting boss Arnold Squitieri, acting underboss Anthony Megale, and Bronx-based acting capo Gregory DePalma.
 The group was involved in illegal gambling and extortion activities in Westchester County, New York.
 The members were arrested in 2005 leading to the revelation that Gambino acting capo DePalma had allowed an FBI agent Joaquín García (known as Jack Falcone) work undercover with his crew since 2002.
-In late 2008, Gambino family acting capo Andrew Merola teamed with Luchese Jersey faction acting boss Martin Taccetta in an illegal gambling ring, shaking down unions, and extorting car dealerships.
+In late 2008, Gambino family acting capo Andrew Merola teamed with Lucchese Jersey faction acting boss Martin Taccetta in an illegal gambling ring, shaking down unions, and extorting car dealerships.
 Merola was indicted in 2008 and Taccetta was returned to prison in 2009.